Wealth voyeurism is a wonderful thing, at least for the media industry.

 Kurt Lucas of JKL Design Group, which designed the project, liked his handiwork so much—he terms it "a little bit of mid-century, a little bit of modern, a little bit of everything"—that he's buying a $1 million, 4,000-square-foot unit for himself and his life partner.
 Remember the old saying?
 The best restaurant is the one where the chef eats his own cooking.

 One of Sarasota's paradoxes is that, while wealth abounds here, neediness does, too; 12.4 percent of the county's residents earn so little that their incomes are below the federal poverty line.
-And 51 percent of its schoolchildren, notes Teri Hansen, CEO of the Gulf Coast Community Foundation, qualify for free breakfasts, compared with about 20 percent nationally.
+And 51 percent of its schoolchildren, notes Teri Hansen, former CEO of the Gulf Coast Community Foundation, qualify for free breakfasts, compared with about 20 percent nationally.

 Offsetting this, somewhat, is the region's unusually robust charitable community—one of the largest for any county of its size in the United States and one particularly attuned to societal problems and the arts.